 was established by physical entities in 1991 with primary objective to perform helicopter emergency medical service (EMS) in the Poprad region, namely in the High Tatra Mountains.
 In the same year the company started to pursue activities in the field of special aerial Works (logging, liming, construction and assembly works and aerial Works in agriculture).

-It employs more than 100 people in its headquarters in Poprad and in operational centers in Bratislava, Nitra, Trencin, Zilina, Banska Bystrica, Kosice and Olomouc.
+It employs more than 100 people in its headquarters in Poprad and in operational centers in Bratislava, Nitra, Trencin, Zilina, Banska Bystrica, Kosice, Olomouc and Ostrava.

 Bell 429 helicopter crashed on 7/9/2016 late evening during a rescue mission near the village of Strelniky.
 Unfortunately all three crew members and 38 year old patient died during the accident.
 Pilot Ing.
 Ján Rušin, medical doctor Patrícia Krajňáková and paramedic František Bartoš were the crew members.